Covid: Important Customer Information

 “Print at Home” or E-tickets have been introduced to Theatre Royal Windsor.
 If you have chosen to have a Print at Home ticket, for your visit, please either print this ticket or ensure it is available on a scannable device (such as a mobile phone).

-If you have chosen to receive your tickets by postal delivery, please bring these with you as normal.
+If you have received your tickets in the post already, please bring these with you as normal.
+Any future tickets will either be posted out or emailed.

 - Bag Searches and Cloakroom